GSAPP-CDP/Smorgasbord/src/content/modules/15-intro-qgis/155-satellites.md

 ## Multispectral satellite imagery

-This portion of the tutorial will introduce you to multispectral satellite imagery, and to the process of visualizing phenomena through 'false color composites'.
+This module will introduce you to multispectral satellite imagery, and to the process of visualizing phenomena through 'false color composites'.
 As an introduction we will create false color composites using Landsat satellite imagery of Puerto Rico captured just before and after [Hurricane Maria](https://en.wikipedia.org/wiki/Hurricane_Maria) (on September 17 2017 and October 3 2017).

 After completing this exercise you will:
 * have familiarity with basic characteristics of multispectral satellite imagery